PaulBratslavsky/how-to-create-custom-graphql-resolver-strapi-v4/README.md

 }));
 ```

-We just took a look at a basic way to create a custom GraphQl resolver inStrapi v4.
+We just took a look at a basic way to create a custom GraphQl resolver in Strapi v4.

 Once you have saved the changes to your schema, restart the server and run `yarn develop` again to make sure the changes are reflected, and run the following query below.

 ```
 query {
   authorsContacts {
     id
     name
     email
     articles {
       title
       description
       publishedAt
     }
   }
 }
 ```

 You should now see the results from our custom query.